daattali/beautiful-jekyll/capstone/selection.md

 Before the presentations are given, the partners must provide MDS with:

 - the data (at least some form of it); and
-- if required, concensus on any paperwork such as a non-disclosure agreement (NDA).
+- if required, consensus on any paperwork such as a non-disclosure agreement (NDA).

 Partners should feel free to ask us for our standard agreement at any point in the selection procedure.